lnxchk/chefdk-fundamentals/scene_06.md

 What is left to validate to ensure that the cookbook successfully applied the policy defined in the recipe?

 Converging the instance ensured that the recipe was able to install a package, write out a file, and start and enable a service.
-But what it was unable to check to see if the system was configured correctly -- is our machine serving up our custom home page?
+But what it was unable to check to see if the system was configured correctly -- is our instance serving up our custom home page?

 -